Vaginal Prolapse (cont.)

 When parts of this support network are weakened or damaged, the vagina and surrounding structures may lose some or all of the support that holds them in place.
-Collectively, this condition is called pelvic floor relaxation.
+Collectively, this condition is called pelvic relaxation.
 A vaginal prolapse occurs when the weight-bearing or stabilizing structures that keep the vagina in place weaken or deteriorate.
 This may cause the supports for the rectum, bladder, uterus, small bladder, urethra, or a combination of them to become less stable.

 Common factors that may cause a vaginal prolapse include the following:

-Other risk factors of a vaginal prolapse include the following:
+Other risk factors of vaginal prolapse include: